In-Person Audition for Acceptance and Scholarships:

-All prospective freshman music majors must audition and interview with the scholarship/admissions committee of the music faculty to enter the music program.
-This same audition also serves for scholarship decisions.
+All prospective students seeking to pursue a concentration in music must audition and interview with the scholarship/audition committee of the music faculty to enter the music program.
+This same audition serves for scholarship decisions.

-Early auditions and interviews are recommended for students wishing to be considered for scholarships; students desiring scholarship consideration must audition by March 1.
-After March 1 a student may still audition for admission, but will not be considered for a scholarship.
+Early auditions and interviews are recommended for students wishing to be considered for scholarships.
+Students desiring scholarship consideration must audition by March 1.
+After March 1 a student may still audition for admission, but will not be guaranteed consideration for a scholarship.

-A successful audition and admission to the Department of Music does not, however, guarantee admission to the university.
+A successful audition and admission to the Department of Music does not guarantee admission to the university.
 Students must also be admitted to the university by meeting the requirements specified in publications from the Admissions Office (434) 395-2060.

 The audition could result in one of four possible outcomes: